Nebraska State Historical Society Building: Layout

 The main rotunda is used as a display space (maintaining some elements from its use as a museum) with office, research, and archive space branching off throughout the rest of the first floor.
 The second floor of the building primarily serves as a viewing space, with some bookshelves used for library storage.
 The basement houses mechanical systems and office space.

-The Historical Society's main archives are stored in a nearby, structurally separate building.
+The Historical Society's main archives are stored onsite with objects stored in a separate building.